yunhao-qian/Othello-AlphaZero/README.md

 While many open-source AlphaZero implementations exist, they often simplify the algorithm or lack performance optimization.
 This project aims to deliver a high-performance AlphaZero implementation specifically for Othello.
 Key features include:

-- Efficient bitwise board representation and manipulation.
+- Efficient bitwise board position representation and manipulation.
 - Multi-threaded C++ MCTS implementation.
 - PyTorch-based ResNet neural network architecture from the AlphaGo Zero paper.
 - A training pipeline for self-play data generation and neural network training.